 My research addresses the question of how diverse individuals, who disagree on a wide range of fundamental questions, can live together in a shared social world.
 I’ve found that tackling this question requires approaching various topics in political philosophy using a wide range of theoretical tools.
 I’ve worked on questions ranging from legitimacy, democratic theory, distributive justice, and public reason liberalism, and I’ve addressed these questions using methods such as social choice theory, agent-based modeling, and, of course, more typical philosophical argumentation, as well as often drawing on insights in the empirical social sciences.

 My dissertation, titled Relating as Equals, develops a moral theory of social status.
-In line with relational egalitarian views, I argue that there is one kind of social status, which I call public social status, which we ought to be equals within the context of.
+In line with relational egalitarian views, I argue that there is one kind of social status, which I call public social status, that we ought to be equals within the context of.
 Other topics addressed include: the conditions under which inequalities of public social status can be justified; the implications of a commitment to equality of public social status in the context of distributive justice; and the implications of that commitment for the arrangement of political institutions.

 Papers Linked papers are final revised submissions prior to corrections.
 If you are interested in a paper and cannot access it, please feel free to email me and I can send them your way.
 My email: firstname.lastname@example.org